vercel/next.js/errors/api-routes-static-export.md

 #### Why This Warning Occurred

-An `exportPathMap` path was matched to an API route. `next export` will not prerender API routes to HTML.
+An `exportPathMap` path was matched to an API route.
+Statically exporting a Next.js application via `next export` disables API routes.

+This command is meant for static-only hosts, and is not necessary to make your application static.
+Pages in your application without server-side data dependencies will be automatically statically exported by `next build`, including pages powered by `getStaticProps`

 #### Possible Ways to Fix It

-Remove any paths using API routes from your `exportPathMap` in `next.config.js`.
+Use `next build` with platforms that don't require `next export` like https://zeit.co or remove any paths using API routes from your `exportPathMap` in `next.config.js`.

 ### Useful Links